turingschool/front-end-curriculum/lessons/module-4/server-side-testing-with-db.md

 const database = require('knex')(configuration)
 ```

-This ensures that we'll be accessing the correct database when we're running our
-test file.
-This is possible becuase our `knexfile.js` has a specific key/value
-pair for `test`, and Jest will automatically set the NODE_ENV to `test` when
-running our test suite.
+This ensures that we'll be accessing the correct database when we're running our test file.
+This is possible because our `knexfile.js` has a specific key/value pair for `test`, and Jest will automatically set the NODE_ENV to `test` when running our test suite.

+In general, we are really only concerned with 3 things when it comes to testing our apis.

+For both happy and sad paths:
+1. The response status code
+2. The response body
+3. That our dataset has changed according to our expectations

-## Wrting our first test, GET all students
+## Writing our first tests

 We're going to try to test drive all the interactions with this database, and
 with that in mind, here's a brief outline of the functionality we want to test: